medikoo/modules-webmake/README.md

 - Work with best dependency management system that JavaScript currently has.
 - Easily, without boilerplate, reuse your modules in any environment that runs JavaScript.
- No matter if it's a server, client (any web browser) or any other custom environment as e.g. Adobe Photoshop, or let's say your dishwasher if it speaks JavaScript.
+ No matter if it's a server, client (any web browser) any other custom environment as e.g. Adobe Photoshop, or let's say your dishwasher if it speaks JavaScript.
 - Require __CSS__ and __HTML__ files same way.
 Webmake allows you to require them too, which makes it a full stack modules bundler for a web browser.

 <img src="http://medyk.org/webmake.copy.png" />